Solutions to Use

 - To change custom attribute values, upload the same list of accounts with new attribute values for the attributes you want to override

-- There is no way to remove a custom attribute but you have the option of replacing the existing value with a space or dash through your CSV file.
+- You have the option of replacing the existing value with a space or dash through your CSV file.

 Step 2: Upload the CSV file